onedata/onedata-documentation/GUIDELINES.md

 Unified guidelines for writing and formatting the Onedata documentation.

-Some of the formatting guidelines are automatically cared for with proper workspace configuration — make sure to set it up as described in [the README][].
+Some formatting guidelines are automatically cared for with proper workspace configuration — make sure to set it up as described in [the README][].

 ## Source file structure

-The source files reside in `./docs/` and the images reside in `./images/`, with the mirrored directory structure (the image path should correspond to the markdown source path where it is used - see below).
+The source files reside in `./docs/` and the images reside in `./images/`, with the mirrored directory structure (the image path should correspond to the markdown source path where it is used — see below).

 To add a new page: